surveycto/specify-other/README.md

 *Note: this plug-in works well for the likert-min appearance when the field label is short, and does not contain an image, audio, or video.
 This is currently a known limitation.

 ## More resources

-* **Sample form**
-Click [here](https://github.com/surveycto/other-choice/blob/master/extras/test-form/Test%20form%20and%20media.zip?raw=true) to download a ZIP file with the test files.
-Decompress the test file, and there will be a form definition spreadsheet and another ZIP file.
-Upload that form to your server with that file "media.zip" attached (you do not have to decompress "media.zip", but you can if you'd like).

 * **Developer documentation**
 Instructions and resources for developing your own field plug-ins.